hastydevs/.github/profile/README.md

 ___

-## Welcome to the Frappé Development team
-We are a group of proficient, passionate and perspicacious developers putting in lots of time and commitment to refine players' gameplay experience in Frappé, accomplishing a long-lasting positive impression on our players.

-We are the developers of Frappé Cafe –– the most iconic social-oriented game in the metaverse.
-Players partake in the game by roleplaying either as a customer ordering coffees and socializing with friends and other fellow players or as a barista serving coffees and more.

-## We :heart: Open Source

-We show respect to the Roblox open source community and contribute to it with libraries like [FusionRouter](https://github.com/frappedevs/FusionRouter), [Commander](https://github.com/7kayoh/commander), and a lot more.
+## Welcome!
+We are the Frappé Development team, we are a group of proficient and passionate developers who love to make games and softwares.
+We also love contributing to the open source community.
+Soon you will see more contributions made by us to the community with new libraries or contributions to another library.